AndreiKapranov-cloud/invoice/README.md

 Create an LWC component to manage our sending companies.We need to manage our schedulers directly from the user's interface.
 The component should allow us to:1.Launch the concrete batch one time.2.Launch the scheduler.3.Abort the scheduler.

-The component shouldn't work with specific class,but accept the name of the Batch and the name of the Scheduler as parameters.We should provide a generic component,that can be reused.
+The component shouldn't work with a specific class,but accept the name of the Batch and the name of the Scheduler as parameters.We should provide a generic component,that can be reused.